• Visit

 42. The Big Pool

 In 1927, it was said to be the largest swimming pool in Michigan and the second largest in the United States.
-Saugatuck’s Big Pool was built by Robert Marriott, a Chicago-based summer resident of Saugatuck.
-The Commerical Record newspaper described the Big Pool as “oval in shape, 200 ft. by 125 ft. with a walk entirely surrounding the pool.
+Saugatuck’s Big Pool was built by Robert Marriott, a Chicago-based summer resident.
+The Commercial Record newspaper described the Big Pool as “oval in shape, 200 ft. by 125 ft. with a walk entirely surrounding the pool.
 At the perimeter the water will be 18 inches deep and gradually slope toward the center (like a saucer) to 4 ft.
 6 inches where a life rope will be placed.
 Inside of the life rope the depth rapidly increases to 9 ft. with a diving platform and diving tower in the deep portions.”
-The article did not mention the Spanish style bathhouse and the impressive water slide.
+The article did not mention the Spanish style bathhouse or the impressive water slide.

 Unfortunately, filtering all that water made the venture too expensive to operate during a Depression.
-The pool closed in 1935 and was filled in construction debris and dredging spoils.
+The pool closed in 1935 and was filled in with construction debris and dredging spoils.
 For decades it was an empty lot.
-In the early 2020s, a family that purchased the lot were surprised to discover a concrete saucer where they planned to build the foundation of their home.
+In the early 2020s, a family purchased the lot and were surprised to discover a concrete saucer where they had planned to pour the foundation of their home.
 After some delays, the house was built.

 Contact